 - More clearly determine who is responsible for IRB approval given the new multi-institution project guidelines

-Who Should Attend?
+Who is this for?
 This expert-led online training will be of great benefit to both new and seasoned researchers.

 During this online training, Dr. Schneider will compare both the old and new IRB rules, and highlight how you will need to do things differently to meet these new requirements.
 In addition to the items listed above, she will also outline key changes and provide you with the rationale behind them related to clinical trials.